Chris Tsangarides: Career

 In 2006, Tsangarides opened a new recording facility, Ecology Room Studios in Kent, England, where he went on producing new and established acts on lower budgets than in corporate studios.
 The Strawbs, Mountain, Steeleye Span, the Quireboys, Biomechanical, Spit Like This, Savage Messiah and many other bands recorded at his new facility.
 LunarMile, whose members include Toni-Marie Iommi (daughter of Black Sabbath's Tony Iommi) and Alex Hill (son of Judas Priest's Ian Hill), recorded there in June 2007.

 Tsangarides is featured in Sacha Gervasi's documentary film Anvil!
 The Story of Anvil, released in 2009, while at work on the album This Is Thirteen, which Anvil recorded at Ecology Room Studios.

-Between 2010-2013, Tsangarides collaborated with the Band Complete team at SAE Athens.
+Between 2010 and 2013, Tsangarides collaborated with the Band Complete team at SAE Athens.
 Tsangarides acted as the recording-sessions mentor, supervisor, recording engineer, and producer.
 Band Complete engaged students in several areas of creative media production/publishing and the professional life of a music band.
 Overall, Tsangarides mentored three intakes and engineered/produced EPs for Puta Volcano, Stonebringer, and Skinny Whales.

 In February 2012, Tsangarides announced details of a new record label Dark Lord Records formed with the Strawbs frontman Dave Cousins.
 The first release on the new label was Normalityville Horror by Spit Like This on 21 May.